Sufi Abu Taleb: Death

 Sufi Abu Taleb died on February 21, 2008, in Malaysia at the age of 83.
 He had been visiting Malaysia for an alumni reunion for graduates of Cairo's al-Azhar University.

 Family

-He has 2 sons and 2 daughters and many grandchildren.
+He had 2 sons and 2 daughters and many grandchildren.

 His son, Ahmad Sufi Abu Taleb, is an independent politician who ran in the 2000 parliamentary elections, facing in his district Tamia, Fayoum the NDP's veteran MP Hussein Eweiss.
 The Abu Taleb family used to be Tamia's deputies for more than 30 years.